TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Case Study

 \section{Case Study}

 We present two examples involving intricate e-commerce business logic to illustrate the effectiveness of Adaptive Guided Replay.
-By providing guidance tailored to the model's needs, it successfully learns to explore and apply starkly different reasoning rules, as demonstrated in Table~\ref{tab:case1} and Table~\ref{tab:case2}.
+By providing guidance tailored to the model's needs, the model successfully learns to explore and apply distinct reasoning rules, as demonstrated in Table~\ref{tab:case1} and Table~\ref{tab:case2}.